roman-milk/roman-milk.github.io/foxy-gramma.md

  Danny was hung up on the idea of younger men with older women.
 He had never even thought about it.
 Sure, he had heard his buddies talk about MILFs, but they were just playing around.
 He really doubted it was as prevalent as Janice had said.
 When he got a free moment, he grabbed the computer and used a search engine to see if he could find any statistics on the subject.
 He found a report stating that relationships between women over 40 and men under 25 have increased by over 20% in the last year or so.
 There has also been a sharp rise in men taking their wives' last name.
 This made Danny laugh.
 He couldn't imagine taking a woman's last name in marriage.
 It just seemed like the only time that would happen was when the girl wore the pants in the relationship.
 He also saw that pregnancies for women over the age of 40 have increased by 30% in the last year.
 Danny realized that maybe Janice was telling the truth.

  He puttered around online looking up more information on the subject.
 He clicked on a link, not knowing what was on the other side.
 Finally, the site booted up.
 Danny looked at the screen, and was shocked by what he saw.
 On the screen was the image of a naked woman having sex with a man.
 It appeared that this woman looked older, maybe in her forties.
 And the man looked younger, maybe in his early twenties.
 The image was taken from the side, highlighting the woman's curvaceous form.
 She had large breasts, and a bubble butt.
 Judging by the picture, she was having a good time.
-Report_Story #4